Haidra-Org/hordelib/README.md

 This will take a while the first time as it installs all the dependencies.

-If the tests run successfully images will be produced in the project with the name of each pipeline, for example, `pipeline_stable_diffusion.png`.
+If the tests run successfully images will be produced in the project with the name of each pipeline, for example, `pipeline_stable_diffusion.png` and likely some other .png files too.

+#### Running a specific test file

+`tox -- -k <filename>` for example `tox -- -k test_initialisation`

 ### Directory Structure